OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/CoursePolicies.rst

 following survey to determine which choices match your background and your future goals:

-.. admonition:: Introductory CS Course Options
+.. admonition:: Guided Self-Placement Survey for Introductory CS Courses

     This survey will ask you questions about your background, goals, and prior experience to help guide you through the choice of which CS course